newaetech/chipwhisperer-tutorials/PA_Intro_1-Firmware_Build_Setup-CWNANO-CWNANO.rst

 standard asyncronous serial protocol, 38400 baud, 8-N-1.

-All messages are sent in ASCII-text, and are normally terminated with a line-feed (':raw-latex:`\n`').
+All messages are sent in ASCII-text, and are normally terminated with a line-feed (``'\n'``).
 This allows you to interact with the simpleserial system over a standard terminal emulator.

+``x``

-``x`` >Sending a 'x' resets the buffers.
+    Sending a 'x' resets the buffers.
 This does not require a line-feed termination.
 It is suggested to always send a stream of x's to initilize the system in case the device was already in some other mode due to noise/corruption.

+``k00112233445566778899AABBCCDDEEFF\n``

-``k00112233445566778899AABBCCDDEEFF\n`` >Loads the encryption key ``00112233445566778899AABBCCDDEEFF`` into the system.
+    Loads the encryption key ``00112233445566778899AABBCCDDEEFF`` into
+    the system.
 If not called the system may use some default key.

+``pAABBCCDDEEFF00112233445566778899\n``

-``pAABBCCDDEEFF00112233445566778899\n`` >Encrypts the data ``AABBCCDDEEFF00112233445566778899`` with the key loaded with the 'k' command.
+    Encrypts the data ``AABBCCDDEEFF00112233445566778899`` with the key loaded with the 'k' command.
 The system will respond with a string starting with r, as shown next.

+``rCBBD4A2B34F2571758FF6A797E09859D\n``

-``rCBBD4A2B34F2571758FF6A797E09859D\n`` >This is the response from the system.
+    This is the response from the system.
 If data has been encrypted with a 'p' for example, the system will respond with the 'r' sequence automatically.
 So sending the earlier example means the result of the encryption was ``cbbd4a2b34f2571758ff6a797e09859d``.

 Building the Basic Example
 --------------------------